Master MoE routing, load balancing, and the dense-vs-sparse serving tradeoffs behind Mixtral, DeepSeek, and Qwen3.6-style expert models.

 8print("flag for investigation:", max_share > 0.50)1assignment shares: [0.6, 0.2, 0.1, 0.1]

 2flag for investigation: TrueSwitch Transformer uses a top-1 auxiliary loss that penalizes uneven routing.[1]
-The following form is also a useful teaching calculation for top- routing when is normalized over routed assignments:
+This form is also a useful teaching calculation for top- routing when is normalized over routed assignments:

 where: